SureshCS-50/resume/README.md

 The following is a few highlights from my work history:

  * **Tenmiles Technologies** (Feb, 2016 - current) - Tenmiles is a Product-based startup, builds HappyFox (a CRM application - Helpdesk and Chat).
-I worked in Chat Product and contributed to Helpstack SDK.
+I worked in Chat and Chat Reports Products and contributed to Helpstack SDK.
 I am responsible for primary development, maintenance of Android Application Development.

  | Project | Description                                                                 | Status |
 | ------- | -------------------------------                                            | ------- |